 Publications & Documents

-This LEED project will examine the capacity of local economies to support new enterprise creation and the development of small and medium enterprises (SMEs), including in the social enterprise sector, and how it can be enhanced through local economic and employment development policies.
+The project, jointly implemented by the OECD LEED Programme and Unioncamere Lombardia, examined the capacity in Lombardy region to support new enterprise creation and the development of small and medium enterprises (SMEs) and how it can be enhanced through local economic and employment development policies.

 English, , 116kb

 How can employment, training programmes and services be delivered in a more responsive way to emerging local business needs and economic development strategies in Cambodia?
 How can more effective partnerships be built between industry and education/training to address skills mismatch?